awslabs/osml-tile-server/README.md

 http://0.0.0.0:8080/latest/docs or http://0.0.0.0:8080/latest/redoc
 ```

+### Integration Testing

+The Tile Server includes comprehensive integration testing infrastructure that validates the deployed service end-to-end.
+Integration tests verify that all components work together correctly, including:

+- Image upload and processing
+- Viewpoint creation and management
+- Tile generation and retrieval
+- API endpoint functionality

+For detailed information on running integration tests against your deployed infrastructure, see the [Integration Testing section](cdk/README.md#integration-testing) in the CDK Deployment Guide.

+Quick integration test overview:
+1. Deploy the infrastructure with integration tests enabled (see [CDK Deployment Guide](cdk/README.md))
+2. Run the integration test script: `bash scripts/tile_server_integ.sh`
+3. Review test results and logs

 ## Support & Feedback

-To post feedback, submit feature ideas, or report bugs, please use the [Issues](https://github.com/aws-solutions-library-samples/osml-tile-server/issues) section of this GitHub repo.
+To post feedback, submit feature ideas, or report bugs, please use the [Issues](https://github.com/awslabs/osml-tile-server/issues) section of this GitHub repo.

 If you are interested in contributing to OversightML Model Runner, see the [CONTRIBUTING](CONTRIBUTING.md) guide.